Extreme Weather Emergency Preparedness

 - Check in with your support network before and after.
 Arrange for at least one friend or family member to call you during a weather emergency, especially if you live alone.

-- Practice Anxiety reduction techniques.
+- Practice anxiety reduction techniques.
 The stress of possibly losing power or being evacuated could make anyone anxious, but stress can worsen PD symptoms.
 Download a meditation or breathing app or try to distract yourself by reading a book.

 Preparing for power loss:

-- Avoid Overheating.
+- Avoid overheating.
 If you lose air conditioning, monitor your body heat.
 Drink more than the recommended nine to 13 cups of water per day.
 Exercise in the early morning or late afternoon when cooler outside.
 Know the signs of heat stroke: flushed face, high body temperature, headache, nausea, rapid pulse, dizziness and confusion.
 If heatstroke is suspected, go to your nearest emergency room or urgent care for treatment.

 - Address lightheadedness.
 Many people with Parkinson’s experience Neurogenic Orthostatic hypotension (nOH), characterized by a drop in blood pressure when going from a seated position or lying down to standing.
 Exposure to heat can make nOH worse.
 If you regularly or occasionally experience lightheadedness or dizziness when you stand up, take extra precaution if you lose power and air conditioning by staying hydrated and standing up slowly.

 - Prepare your devices.
 If you have a deep brain stimulator (DBS), make sure your patient controller is charged.
-If you use a DUOPA pump, have a plan to keep your DUOPA cassettes refrigerated.
+If you use a DUOPA pump, plan ahead to keep your DUOPA cassettes refrigerated.
 Call your doctor to ask if you should have extra oral medication on hand in case you are unable to use your pump at any point.

-Preparing for an Evacuation:
+Preparing for an evacuation:

 - Write and follow a packing list.
 Make sure to include all medications, water and snacks.